BAB - Communities of Interest

 Community development is increasingly recognised by the care sector and social care commissioners as vital in tackling issues of social isolation in our older populations living in care homes.
-This project will connect care homes to groups in their local community, such as schools, colleges, local charities, clubs or creative, and outdoor groups so that older people can take part in fun, meaningful and dynamic activities.
-We will build on the existing strengths of the care homes and their communities to develop relationships that will endure, and become self-sustaining after the completion of the project.
+This project connects care homes to groups in their local community, such as schools, colleges, local charities, clubs or creative, and outdoor groups so that older people can take part in fun, meaningful and dynamic activities.
+By building on the existing strengths of the care homes and their communities we develop relationships that will endure and become self-sustaining after the completion of the project.

-The Communities of Interest in Care Homes project will work in the following ways:
+The Communities of Interest in Care Homes project works in the following ways:

-Empowering: We will work with residents to learn about the activities they enjoy, and how they would like to engage with their local community.
-Activity sessions with community groups will then be designed around the interests of the residents, as well as the assets and strengths of the care home staff.
+Empowering: We work with residents to learn about the activities they enjoy, and how they would like to engage with their local community.
+Activity sessions with community groups are then designed around the interests of the residents, as well as the assets and strengths of the care home staff.

-Support & partnership: We will provide coaching programs to care home staff to help embed steering groups, activities and community links that will be sustainable in the long term.
+Support & partnership: We provide coaching programmes to care home staff to help embed steering groups, activities and community links that will be sustainable in the long term.